-That being said, it doesn’t mean the inventors who came before were any less relevant.
+That said, it doesn’t mean the previous inventors are less relevant.
 Inventors came up with brilliant gadgets, equipment, tools, and machines that we still use today, while others opened the doors for future generations to develop and improve.
 What follows is a collection of 100 famous inventors and their best invention ideas.

-Before humans, an early generation of people called Cro-Magnon demonstrated outstanding talent to create tools to help sustain an ancient way of life.
-Some of their designs include chisel-like pieces (burin), end-scrapers, nose-scrapers, and retouched blades.
-Considering that they lived around 40,000 years ago, these tools were quite sophisticated.
+Before humans, an early generation of people called Cro-Magnon demonstrated outstanding talent in creating tools to help sustain an ancient way of life.
+Their designs include chisel-like pieces (burin), end-scrapers, nose-scrapers, and retouched blades.
+These tools were quite sophisticated since they lived around 40,000 years ago.
 More than that, Cro-Magnon also made carved statuettes, painted scenes, and figurines.
-Fine bone tools made with retouching techniques, albeit an abrupt one, were found in ancient caves where they lived as well.
-They were Home sapiens, which suggests they were our ancestors instead of a different species.
+Fine bone tools made with retouching techniques, albeit an abrupt ones, were found in ancient caves where they lived as well.
+They were homo sapiens, suggesting they were our ancestors instead of a different species.

-Serving as the chief minister to the second king of Egypt’s third dynasty, Imhotep became associated with Asclepius, the Greek God of Medicine.
-He was the chief magician to the pharaoh, who most likely also held the position of the chief physician of the nation, according to ancient documents illustrating Egyptian society in the Old Kingdom (2575 – 2130 BCE).
+As the chief minister to the second king of Egypt’s third dynasty, Imhotep became associated with Asclepius, the Greek God of Medicine.
+He was the chief magician to the pharaoh, who most likely also held the position of the nation’s chief physician, according to ancient documents illustrating Egyptian society in the Old Kingdom (2575 – 2130 BCE).
 Imhotep is considered the architect of the step pyramid in Memphis.

 It may not seem like much to us now, but the structure he built is the oldest hewn stone monument in existence.
 The pyramid has six steps and it stands at an imposing height of 200 feet.
 If he was alive today, he would probably be the only person to practice medicine while designing buildings.

-He’s also believed to be the person who made two “spheres” that the General Marcus Claudius Marcellus brought back to Rome.
-One of the spheres was a star globe and the other was a device that represented the motion of planets, the moon, and the Sun.
+He’s also believed to have made two “spheres” that General Marcus Claudius Marcellus brought back to Rome.
+One of the spheres was a star globe, and the other was a device that represented the motion of planets, the moon, and the Sun.
 He also discovered a method for measuring gold and silver by using water.

 4. Cai Lun

-Everybody knows that paper was invented in China, more specifically by Cai Lun — a Chinese court official under Emperor Hedi (88 – 105/106).
-In the year 105, Cai came up with the idea of making sheets of paper from a combination of natural ingredients including hemp waste, fishnets, old rags, and macerated bark from trees.
+Paper was invented in China, specifically by Cai Lun — a Chinese court official under Emperor Hedi (88 – 105/106).
+In the year 105, Cai came up with the idea of making sheets of paper from a combination of natural ingredients, including hemp waste, fishnets, old rags, and macerated bark from trees.

 5. Heron of Alexandria

-A Greek inventor and geometer, Heron of Alexandria, was considered the greatest scientist during the era preceding the Middle Ages period in Europe.
-The first steam engine was actually his brainchild, just like a lot of other engineering marvels at that time.
-However, the engine was thought of as a toy rather than a practical invention.
-It was called the “aeolipile” and it consisted of a hollow sphere mounted on a pair of hollow tubes connected to a cauldron that provided the steam.
+A Greek inventor and geometer, Heron of Alexandria, was considered the most outstanding scientist during the era preceding the Middle Ages period in Europe.
+The first steam engine was actually his brainchild, just like many other engineering marvels at that time.
+However, the engine was considered a toy rather than a practical invention.
+It was called the “aeolipile,” and consisted of a hollow sphere mounted on a pair of hollow tubes connected to a cauldron that provided the steam.

 As the steam moved up the tube and entered the sphere, the heat made the sphere move in a rotary motion.
 The sphere also had one (or more) small hollow tubes for the steam to escape.
 As simple as it might seem, it was the first practical implementation of transforming steam power into motion.